 About Our 2011 Class

-To give prospective members some perspective, the Class of 2011 Master Naturalists graduated Oct.
-27, 2011, with these Master-Naturalists-in-Training:
+To give prospective members some perspective, the Class of 2011 Master Naturalists graduated with these members:

 Drew Albert, Teri Leigh Baird, Curtis Baker, Sherry Baker, Kathryn Boone, Kathleen Cowens, Stephanie Davison, Debbie Due, Linda Ellis, Andy Hartigan, Guy Headland, Sue Helm, Jan Horton, Mandi Hubbs, David Ketchum, Bob Korpella, Melinda Lantz, Mary McCarthy, Kevin Miles, Tana Pulles, Susan Robords, Alana Roy and Josh Sutterfield.